towns-protocol/towns/doc/casablanca/Casablanca.md

 There is a desire to discard old events since old messages are less valuable in the context of the chat application and there is a need to limit cost for the free streams.
 But administrative events, such as `join`, `leave`, `set stream name` can't be freely discarded without state loss.

 To address this `snapshot` events are introduced.
 Preceding events are "rolled up", for example `join` and `leave` events are rolled up into the `membership roster`.
-Snapshot event is [[#Drain Events|drain event]].
+Snapshot event is [rain event](#drain-events).
 Snapshot event includes a copy of stream inception event.

 Once snapshot event is added to the stream, preceding events can be safely garbage collected.